-Table 4: Suggested Routing Parameters for Initial IS550H Setup types and retained copper in the design.
+Table 4: Suggested Routing Parameters for Initial IS550H Setup

 For PWB designs requiring scored geometries, the testing of various Tgs and resin content materials has determined that adjustments to the process will be necessary.
 As the modulus strength of materials increases, the maximum resultant web thickness (dependent on the scored edge depth) must be decreased to avoid excessive fracturing upon breaking away the scored materials.